dnlgmz/dnlgmz/README.md

-### Hello ✨  I am Daniel Gomez!
+### Hello ✨  I am Daniel Gomez-Santos!

-- 🔭 My graduate studies is in Struct Mol Bio (SMB), Microbio & Immuno (M&I), Cancer Biology (CB), and my current research is on Virophysics and Epitope-based Vaccines (EBV) of infection-related cancers and promising antiviral targets for drug design, discovery, and development
+- 🔭 My graduate studies is in Biochemistry and Biophysics (BB), Microbiology & Immunology (M&I), Cancer Biology (CB), and my current research is on Virophysics and Epitope-based Vaccines (EBV) of infection-related cancers and promising antiviral targets for drug design, discovery, and development

 - I am authoring papers right now on synthetic and sturctural vaccinology (SSV), immunotherapy, advances in gene and cell therapy, and bioengineering.

-- I have launched several CROs:
+- As a serial startup founder, I have launched several CROs:

 - I am the Founder & CEO at <a href=https://gome.bio>Gome Bio LLC</a>, @gomebio <br>